MicrosoftDocs/azure-docs/articles/cosmos-db/bulk-executor-overview.md

 The bulk executor library makes sure to maximally utilize the throughput allocated to a collection.
 It uses an [AIMD-style congestion control mechanism](https://tools.ietf.org/html/rfc5681) for each Azure Cosmos DB partition key range to efficiently handle rate limiting and timeouts.

-For more information about sample applications that consume the bulk executor library, see [.NET](nosql/bulk-executor-dotnet.md) and [Java](bulk-executor-java.md).
-For reference information, see [.NET](nosql/sdk-dotnet-bulk-executor-v2.md) and [Java](nosql/sdk-java-bulk-executor-v2.md).
+For more information about sample applications that consume the bulk executor library, see [Use the bulk executor .NET library to perform bulk operations in Azure Cosmos DB](nosql/bulk-executor-dotnet.md) and [Perform bulk operations on Azure Cosmos DB data](bulk-executor-java.md).

+For reference information, see [.NET bulk executor library: Download information (Legacy)](nosql/sdk-dotnet-bulk-executor-v2.md) and [Java bulk executor library: Download information](nosql/sdk-java-bulk-executor-v2.md).

 ## Next steps